PowerShellOrg/Plaster/docs/en-US/about_Plaster_CreatingAManifest.help.md

 One or more files can be selected (using wild cards like `*`) with each file element.
 Attribute values support the inclusion of Plaster parameters to control (as an example) the location or the name of the resulting file.

 Available attributes for this content element:
 - `source`       - Specifies the relative path to the file in the template's root folder.
 - `destination`  - Specifies the relative path, under the destination folder, to where the file will be copied.
 Files can only be copied to a location under the destination folder.
-- `condition`
+- `condition`    - Used to determine whether a directive is executed.
+If the condition (a PowerShell expression) evaluates to true, it will execute.
+- `openInEditor` - Specifies whether the file should be opened in the editor (true) after scaffolding or not (false).
+The PowerShell extension for Visual Studio Code honors this setting.

 A basic example of this content element would be:
 ```xml